aerogear/offix/docs/datastore/cli.md

 `modelOutputDir` - The path to the folder where the generated config files will be saved.
 This folder will be created if it doesn't exist.

+`config.ts` will be generated in `<modelsOutputDir>/config.ts`.
+Import models from this from this file in your code and start coding.

+### Running the graphback generator

+For npm,
+`npm graphback generate`

+for yarn,
+`yarn graphback generate`